 Tips for the Doolin Ferry Cliffs of Moher Tour

 If there are no available seats outside, inquire with the staff if it will be possible to stand on the bow.
 Although the area cannot be accessed until after departure and it will surely be windy, the view is fantastic!
-Keep in mind, this is not truly a ferry from Doolin to Cliffs of Moher, as passengers are not able to depart the boat.
+Keep in mind, this is not a ferry from Doolin to Cliffs of Moher, as passengers are not able to depart the boat.

 More Shops in Doolin Village

 While Fisher Street marks the center of the village, there is more to see in Doolin Town!
 The main road, R459/R479, is home to some of the best pubs, restaurants and shops in Doolin, Ireland.
-We are highlighting two of our favorite shops (and share our top tips for restaurants and pubs later).
+We are highlighting two of our favorites (and share our top tips for restaurants and pubs later).

 The Cheese Press ranks as one of the best Doolin shops!
 The small store sells local crafts, products and food (like jams, meat and cheese) – plus has a coffee shop with delectable treats and their signature toastie sandwich.